 It was night 9 of my 12-day adventure to Antarctica and we were struggling through a Force 11 storm (one shy of force 12 on the Beaufort scale which happens to be a hurricane).
 The winds were up to 60 knots, swell at 6-7 meters, with the occasional 10 meter wave, surely like the ones I had just felt.

-Never in my life had I been so vulnerable to external conditions outside my control than on every single day of this voyage.
+Never in my life had I been so vulnerable to external conditions than on every single day of this voyage.
 As our expedition leader continually reminded us, plans were “written in pencil.”

 This reality truly sank in as we trudged the 2km from the plane to the zodiaks in blistering wind and cold.
 As we ungracefully clambered in the open raft and prepared for the icy, splashy ride to the ship, I could read minds.
 “Sleep, please.”
 “I’m not prepared for this.”